Bosco, Saint John

-Italian canonized Catholic priest, pioneer in educating the poor and founder of the Silesian Order.
+Italian canonized Catholic priest, a pioneer in educating the poor, and founder of the Silesian Order.

 Known for his missionary work, he led expeditions to Asia, Africa and Latin America.
 While he was in Brazil, he predicted the exact place for the future capital.

-Don Bosco died on 1/31/1888 in Turin, age 72.
-On Easter Sunday, 4/01/1934, his personal friend Pope Pius XI declared Don Bosco a saint; the Pope called him "a giant of sanctity."
-His feast day is January 31.
+Don Bosco died on 31 January 1888 in Turin, aged 72.
+On Easter Sunday, 1 April 1934, his personal friend Pope Pius XI declared Don Bosco a saint; the Pope called him "a giant of sanctity."
+His feast day is 31 January.

 A centennial observation in 1988 included the Italian motion picture "Giovanni Bosco," which starred Ben Gazzara.

 - Death, Cause unspecified 31 January 1888 (Age 72)

 - Work : Gain social status 1 April 1934 (Canonized by Pius XI)

 Bordoni quotes baptism, "Vespere" (At the time of Vespers)

 - Personal : Religion/Spirituality : Fundamentalist/ Evangelical (Missionary)

 - Vocation : Education : Teacher (Taught trades to the youth)